 Location & Transportation at Yacht Club

 Yacht Club has one of the best locations on property.
-Along with Beach Club, BoardWalk Inn, and the Swan & Dolphin, this is one of the few hotels you can actually walk to two parks—Epcot and Hollywood Studios—from.
+Along with Beach Club, BoardWalk Inn, and the Swan & Dolphin, this is one of the few hotels from which you can actually walk to two parks—EPCOT and Hollywood Studios.

-Besides the two parks, you can also walk to all those other hotels and any other spots along the Boardwalk, which has restaurants like Flying Fish and Big River Grille, as well as a pretty good bar in AbracadaBar.
+Besides the two parks, you can also walk to all those other hotels and any other spots along the Boardwalk, which has restaurants like Flying Fish and Cake Bake Shop as well as a pretty good bar in AbracadaBar.

 For the most part, we stopped using the boats years ago (we walk), but we occasionally ride them just to keep tabs on them.
 Generally, they’re more reliable than buses because they run on constant loops, but nothing is ever as reliable as the walking path.